Review approved answers

 Workflow

-Governance is the loop: canonical answer first, fallback when needed, signal when weak, owner review, then improved truth for the next user.
+The review loop is simple: approved answer first, fallback when needed, signal when weak, owner review, then a better answer for the next user.

-If approved knowledge matches the page and scope, Canonica uses it before fallback.
+If approved knowledge matches the page and scope, AnswerLattice uses it before fallback.

 Mark fallback clearly

-Fallback is useful, but it is not treated as authoritative support truth.
+Fallback is useful, but it is not treated as official support guidance.

 Cluster repeated signals